Miele Triflex HX1 vs. Dyson V15 Detect

 • 9-inch strands: 53%

-There’s visible hair wrapping on the brush even in the seven and nine-inch experiments, so it’s not something I’d recommend for cleaning hair.
+There’s visible hair wrap on the brush, even in the seven- and nine-inch experiments, so it’s not something I’d recommend for cleaning hair.

-Another reason the Dyson V15 is better in this category is the Torque Screw Tool, which is excellent at cleaning long hair strands.
+Another reason the Dyson V15 is better in this category is the Torque Screw Tool, which excels at cleaning long hair.

 Edge Cleaning Comparison

-Both options can efficiently clean the edges, needing only a few passes for the task.
+Both options can efficiently clean the edges, requiring only a few passes.

 Dyson V15 edge cleaning